Meeting Room Policies

 Care and Use of a Meeting Room

-- A group using a meeting room may not make noise that disturbs another Library patron or the Library staff.
+- A group using a meeting space may not make noise that disturbs another Library patron or the Library staff.

-- A group using a meeting room must completely vacate the room at least 15 minutes before the Library’s closing time.
+- A group using a meeting space must completely vacate the room at least 15 minutes before the Library’s closing time.

-- A group must leave a meeting room in the condition in which the room was found.
+- A group must leave a meeting space in the condition in which the room was found.

-- The Library does not set up or arrange furniture or equipment in a meeting room.
+- The Library does not set up or arrange furniture or equipment in a meeting space.

 - If a group rearranges the furniture, the group must return the furniture to the original arrangement before leaving the room.

-- A group or customer may not bring furniture or equipment from the main area of the library into a meeting room.
+- A group or customer may not bring furniture or equipment from the main area of the library into a meeting space.

-- A group may bring its own furniture or equipment into a meeting room with advance approval by the Meeting Room Coordinator.
+- A group may bring its own furniture or equipment into a meeting space with advance approval by the Public Services Director.

 - Arrangements for the use of such furniture or equipment must be made at the time the room is reserved.

-- A group may not store equipment, furniture, supplies, or personal effects in a meeting room before or after use.
+- A group may not store equipment, furniture, supplies, or personal effects in a meeting space before or after use.